tixianw/FastRodReconstruction/README.md

 # FastDataSmoothing

-This README provides instructions for setting up and running a fast reconstruction on a ROS2 with Vicon system using Docker containers.
+This provides instructions for setting up and running a fast reconstruction on a ROS2 with Vicon system using Docker containers.
 Follow these steps to get the system up and running.

 ## Prerequisites

 - Docker installed on your system: [ros2-vicon](https://github.com/hanson-hschang/ros2-vicon)
 - Three terminal windows available
-- Connect the Vicon wifi if available
+- Connect to the Vicon wifi if available

 ## Step 1: Run the Vicon Client